jesserosejohnson/johnson-podcast-moves/moves.md

 - The Daily was very journalistic, as expected: Barbaro introduces and interviews guests.
 There are sections where Barbaro plays audio from current events, but the majority of his podcasts are composed of interviews.
 - The interviews on The Daily were more formal when covering political topics, and more like discussions when talking about other things.
-- Can He Do That? is also in interview format, but overall seems slightly more formal than The Daily at certain points, likely because it has a more specific focus that requires a continuous level of formality.
+- Can He Do That? is also in interview format, but overall seems slightly more formal than The Daily at certain points, likely because it has a more specific focus that requires a continuous level of formality, while The Daily covered more casual topics.